My first trip to Taiwan with the family was unforgettable, to say the least. It was even more special because I had my mom as my personal tour guide.

 From there, you’ll either check in to your hotel or, at the very least, drop off your luggage at your hotel.

 As Taiwan was just opening back up for tourism, I was able to snag a few nights at the Regent Taipei for a really affordable price.
-Their seemingly endless breakfast buffet was the best addition to my mornings in Taipei and I would 100% stay at this hotel again!
+Their seemingly endless breakfast buffet was the best addition to my time in Taipei and I would 100% stay at this hotel again!

 Here are some of my other favorite hotels in Taipei to call home base: